-- It is for a legitimate business purpose. - The travel and lodging are reasonable in nature and amount and not lavish. - All associated meals and entertainment are reasonable and proportional. - Attendance at business activities is mandatory. - No family members or friends of the invitee are traveling at AES' expense. - No side-trips that are unrelated to the demonstration of the Company' services are planned. - No per diems or other cash is provided. - The travel and lodging are supported by receipts and promptly and accurately recorded in AES' financial records.
+- The recipient is permitted to accept payment of the expenses under local law.
+In many countries, local law places limits or restrictions on what public officials may accept. - It is for a legitimate business purpose. - The travel and lodging are reasonable in nature and amount and not lavish. - All associated meals and entertainment are reasonable and proportional. - Attendance at business activities is mandatory. - No family members or friends of the invitee are traveling at AES' expense. - No side-trips that are unrelated to the demonstration of the Company' services are planned. - No per diems or other cash is provided. - The travel and lodging are supported by receipts and promptly and accurately recorded in AES' financial records.